securepeacock/community-threats/BazarLoader/README.md

 6. Launch the Campaign
 7. Download payload in DLL format setting the entry-point to `BasicScore`
 8. Save the DLL as `SharedFiles.dll`
-9. Start Stage 1 before execution
+9. Start Stage 1 and 2 before execution
 11. Copy the src folder from our [Compound Actions GitHub for T1553.005](https://github.com/scythe-io/compound-actions/tree/main/T1553.005%20-%20Mark-of-the-Web%20Bypass/src) to a working directory on your Windows system
 12. Put the SCYTHE DLL in the Folder2Iso of the working directory
 13. In the Folder2Iso directory, create a shortcut called `Documents` and set the `Target` to: `C:\Windows\System32\rundll32.exe SharedFiles.dll,BasicScore`